 Every year since 2018 we at Propulse NTNU have been designing and building rockets to compete at international rocket competitions.
-So far we have competed at Spaceport America Cup three times, and competed in the European Rocketry Challenge (EuRoC) once in 2021.
-This June we competed in SAC 2022 where we came 2nd in our category and 4th overall in the competition against 152 other teams.
+So far we have competed at Spaceport America Cup (SA Cup) three times, and the European Rocketry Challenge (EuRoC) once.
+This June we competed in SA Cup 2022 with Birkeland, and came 2nd in our class and 3rd place out of all 152 teams!

-Team 2022's rocket is Birkeland, named after the norwegian scientist Kristian Birkeland, the "father" of Aurora Borealis.
-Approximately 10 months after we started development in September 2021, we competed in Spaceport America Cup 2022 where we came 2nd in our class, 30'K COTS, and 3rd overall in the competition.
+Team 2022's rocket was called Birkeland, named after the Norwegian scientist Kristian Birkeland, the "father" of Aurora Borealis.
+Approximately 10 months after we started development in September of 2021, we competed in Spaceport America Cup 2022, where we came 2nd in our class, 30'K COTS, and 3rd overall in the competition.